 One of the many reasons I adopted Daisy was to force me to become more present in my own life: fewer screens, more sun.
 Less screen time and more presence has helped me learn how to become exquisitely happy when I’m not doing anything.
 But lots of long walks did help me develop the Relativity Theory of Motivation.

-Nothing is easier than justifying whatever it is that we’re doing at the moment—after all, our whole life has led up to that moment.
-When I was working a lot, I had reasons: I have a book contract; this is what people do; I’ve got a great opportunity; I’ve wanted to write books since I was 8; I’d rather do this than have an office job and this is the price I’ve got to pay; I really do love this above all else…
+I, of course, didn’t see myself as an outlier—I just saw all the reasons for why I was doing what I was doing: I have a book contract; this is what people do; I’ve got a great opportunity; I’ve wanted to write books since I was 8; I’d rather do this than have an office job and this is the price I’ve got to pay; I really do love this above all else…

 Throughout all of this, I’ve had no idea what my objective level of motivation is.
 It’s not like I can glimpse into other people’s lives and get an accurate assessment of what they’re doing, and with how much energy and vigor.
 What I have noticed, during my transition from workaholic to work-live balance nut, is that my judgment has become a moving target.
 It doesn’t matter where I am: